There were too many gentlemen in the team, says Sourav Ganguly over sledging tactics during his playing days

 “That was very hard in that team because we had too many gentlemen.
 If you tell Rahul Dravid to do that, he will come back and kindly say no. If you asked VVS Laxman, he would say I am concentrating on my batting.
 If you tell Sachin to do that, he will stand at mid-on and tell the midwicket fielder to say things to Steve Waugh and himself not do it.
 So there were a lot of issues with that team,” Ganguly told while speaking to Star Sports.

-Sardarji did everything I asked him to
+Sardarji asked everything I asked him to

 Moreover, Sourav Ganguly further revealed that it was him and Harbhajan Singh who sledged the opponents most of the times.
 He also praised Bhajji as he always listened to his captain in terms of having a go at the opposition team.
 “The only ones holding the Indian flag were Harbhajan Singh and Sourav Ganguly because Sardarji did everything I asked him to,” the 47-year-old added.